 519 – General and Special Education Goals and Practices: Elementary (3)

-Prerequisite or corequisite: EDSE 531.
+Prerequisite or corequisite: EDSE 531 or EDSE 390.
 This course focuses on the characteristics of students with mild disabilities and the application of elementary school curriculum through teaching and learning models for general and special education.
 This course allows the prospective teacher to explore and develop ways to adapt curriculum and accommodate students with disabilities in a variety of educational settings.
 Topics include characteristics and educational needs of students with disabilities who are accessing the general curriculum, instructional planning, individualized education planning, mathematics education, assessment and evaluation techniques, and the use of assistive technology.
 Field experience required.

 521 – Language and Literacy for Special Populations (3)